Venue, Judge, and Your Criminal Court Case

 New Jersey Criminal Defense Lawyers at Lyons & Associates, P.C.
 Will Represent You When You Are Facing Criminal Charges

 If you have been arrested and charged with a crime in New Jersey, it can be an overwhelming experience.
 Our New Jersey criminal defense lawyers at Lyons & Associates, P.C. have experience on their side that will benefit you in your criminal case.
 Call us at 908-575-9777 or contact us online to schedule a free consultation.
-Our offices are located in Somerville and Morristown, New Jersey, and we proudly serve clients throughout New Jersey, including but not limited to Somerset County, Morris County, Middlesex County, Union County, Essex County, Bergen County, Hunterdon County, Warren County, Sussex County, Passaic County, and Monmouth County.
+Our offices are located in Somerville, Freehold and Morristown, New Jersey, and we proudly serve clients throughout New Jersey, including but not limited to Somerset County, Morris County, Middlesex County, Union County, Essex County, Bergen County, Hunterdon County, Warren County, Sussex County, Passaic County, and Monmouth County.